- 1 Summary

 Ginkgo biloba has been considered a powerful energy booster for thousands of years, and modern research indicates that the ancient Chinese physicians who prescribed it as a general tonic were definitely on the right track.
 By improving circulation throughout the body, ginkgo biloba enhances oxygenation and the absorption of nutrients, increasing endurance and making muscles work better and perform longer.

 Ginkgo biloba has traditionally been used as a mood elevator, and clinical trials on participants suffering from anxiety disorders confirm that it is an effective treatment for anxiety.
-It has also been shown to be an effective mood modulator among healthy adults, and there is scientific evidence supporting its benefits for people suffering from depression.
+It has also been shown to be an effective mood modulator for adults with anxiety.

 Clinical trials show that ginkgo biloba improves vision in people who suffer from glaucoma, which is a family of diseases that result in vision loss via damage to the optic nerve.
 It has also been proven to benefit people who suffer from macular degeneration, an incurable age-related condition in which the central part of the retina deteriorates.